 We booked a slow boat to take us on a two day trip down the Mekong River.
 There were about 12 of us on the boat, with a one night stopover in a small village on the banks of the river.
 It was a beautiful way to see the country at a slow pace.

-This French colonial town on the Mekong is small and filled with little cafes, shops and restaurants and there are many beautiful hotels and spas around here.
-Very relaxing place and lots of good food.
+This French colonial town on the Mekong River is small and filled with little cafes, shops and restaurants and there are many beautiful hotels and spas around here.
+A very relaxing place and lots of good food.

 We only spent 3 days in Siem Reap and Cambodia as a whole.
 We only really came to see the incredible Angkor Wat.
 I had mixed feelings about Siem Reap at the beginning (Pub Street is horrible), but ended up having some of the best times of our trip there!